pippinbarr/cart253-2020/modules/04/mouse-input.md

   }
 }

+// mouseWheel() is called every frame that the user is scrolling with the scroll wheel on
-function mouseWheel(event) {
+// a mouse or using their touchpad function mouseWheel(event) {
   // When the mouse wheel (or touchpad) is scrolled
   // event.delta contains the distance (in pixels) it scrolled